|Module title||Green Consultants|

 - An awareness of application and selection methods for roles in the sector

-- Basic level knowledge on a variety of audits (these are determined annually by our Industry Advisory Group and some content is available as online learning)
+- Basic level knowledge on a variety of sustainability improvement tools (these are determined annually by our Industry Advisory Group and some content is available as online learning)

 - Techniques for instigating organisational and behavioural change